amazeeio/docs/automated_deployments.md

 ##### Task execution order

 1. The git repo inside `repo` is checked out to the desired git branch
-2. The whole folder `repo` is copied into the `release` folder with the folder name of the current time in UTC
+2. The whole folder `repo` is copied into the `release` folder with the folder name of the current time in UTC.
+3.

 ## On development sites
 As we don't need the rollback capability on development sites we simply run a git-pull for the configured branch and run the deployment tasks afterwards.